guide to visiting teatro colón buenos aires

 “Buenos Aires is a city that needs an exclamation point after its name.
 And maybe all caps.
 BUENOS AIRES! seems to capture the city’s exuberant, exhausting, and beautiful urban buzz.”- source

 There is a big discussion going on on the internet recently that if you visit all the typical touristic attractions you are just one of those annoying tourists that tick off the boxes and you are not interested in learning the real culture of a place.
 Well, I think that everyone has the right to travel the way they want and discover the places according to their interests.
 And guess what?!
 Teatro Colón is a must attraction of Buenos Aires and I regret that I hadn’t seen it earlier.
 It is a truly amazing place.
 Starting from its history, social gatherings of the elite of past Buenos Aires, the years of building it and a legend of a curse, there is so much about it to fascinate you.
+So I hope you’ll enjoy gathering your tips and use them when you visit Teatro Colon on your next visit to Buenos Aires.

-See also: Top 10 traditional coffee shops in Buenos Aires according to the locals
+Top 10 traditional coffee shops in Buenos Aires according to the locals

 A little bit of history